Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/digital-assets-tutorial.md

 # Digital Assets

-The Entando Web Content Management System (WCMS) includes capabilities to manage content and digital assets.
+The Villanova Web Content Management System (WCMS) includes capabilities to manage content and digital assets.
 These can include images, documents and other media files in the following formats.

 **Default Supported Document Formats:** `pdf`, `xls`, `doc`, `ppt`, `txt`, `rtf`, `sxw`, `sxc`, `odt`, `ods`, `odp`, `tar`, `gz`, `zip`, `rar`, `flv`, `swf`, `avi`, `wmv`, `ogg`, `mp3`, `wav`, `ogm`, `mov`, `iso`, `nrg`, `docx`, `docm`, `xlsx`, `xlsm`, `xlsb`, `pptx`, `pptm`, `ppsx`, `ppsm`, `sldx`, `sldm`
 The WCMS in the App Builder can be configured to allow or exclude any type of file extension.
 The MIME type of each asset should be specified.